-Also, QuickBooks Online tracks the amount due (debits) by Tax Agency in the Sales Tax Liability report on page 243 and in the Pay Sales Tax window shown below.
+Also, QuickBooks Online tracks the amount due (debits) by Tax Agency in the Sales Tax Liability report on page 245 and in the Pay Sales Tax window shown below.

 Craig's Landscaping is now set up to track sales tax for Arizona and California.
 Your Sales Tax Center will look similar to Figure 2-58.
 Dates and amounts will vary.
+Click on each state.
 Expand the Tax Period Date field as far back as you can to see past taxes.